J-R77-stack/Noughts_and_Crosses/README.md

 ![](/images/board.png)

 * X chooses a number between 1-9 and it is displayed on the board.
-In this case the player chose 1 and X is displayed in position 1.
+In this case the player choses 1 and X is displayed in position 1.
 * O is now told to go.

 ![](/images/board1.png)

 * Now O chooses a number between 1-9 and it is displayed on the board.
-In this case the player chose 2 and O is displayed in position 2.
+In this case the player choses 2 and O is displayed in position 2.
 * X is now told to go.

 ![](images/board3.png)